 We save our change from one year to the next to take a vacation at Christmas to Pigeon Forge, Tenn (Dollywood).
 We rent a cabin for 14 of us, we've done this for 5 years and go ice skating and snowbowling.

 Our income and bills are always the same every month, we wanted to save money to go on a mini vacation and the only way to do it was to stop going out to eat everyday.

 I sell stuff on ebay and keep all the money in my paypal account.
 When I reach a thousand dollars, I withdrawl it and put it in a cd to earn interest at my bank.
-We also have two garage sales a year that fund our vacations.

 Take a empty coffee can and cut a slit in the plastic cover and place near the bathroom door.
 Tell every house member that there is a 25 cent cover to enter.
 Watch the cash build up over the year and then use it for vacation fun!